112EU8K/Wordle/README.md

 # Wordle-CPP-SFML (Modified Version)

 ## Overview
-This is a modified version of the Wordle clone originally created by [Squirrelbear](https://github.com/Squirrelbear/Wordle-CPP-SMFL).
+This is a modified version of the Wordle clone created by [Squirrelbear](https://github.com/Squirrelbear/Wordle-CPP-SMFL).
 The project is built using **C++** and **SFML** for graphical rendering.
 Various enhancements and bug fixes have been applied to improve functionality and maintainability.

 ## Features
 - **Word validation**: Ensures that guessed words exist in the dictionary.